Muhtasim-Rashid-Mahin/iraq-emissions-energy-analysis/README.md

 🟢 This is a **real project** based on public data.
 📌 Use it as a portfolio example or educational resource.

----

-Let me know if you’d like me to **generate this full structure as a downloadable ZIP**, or help you write a professional pinned post for GitHub profile.

-Would you like to make a pinned project in your GitHub profile too?